 The Microsoft Research philosophy is that successful technology transfer is a social process, not a mechanical or logistical one.
-It is about people — relationships, communication and trust.
-With established relationships and ongoing communication and collaboration between research and the product teams, technology transfer happens naturally.
-New ideas are sparked during integration meetings, and technologies born in Microsoft Research are shared with Microsoft Corp. product and incubation teams.
+It is about people — relationships, communication, and trust.
+With established relationships and ongoing communication, and collaboration between research and the product teams, technology transfer happens naturally.
+New ideas are sparked during integration meetings, and technologies born in Microsoft Research are shared with Microsoft product and incubation teams.
 But the sharing of ideas is only the beginning.
-Once the technology transfer process begins, close collaboration between research and the product teams turns ideas and technologies into products that can benefit consumers.
+Once the technology transfer process begins, close collaboration between research and the product teams turns ideas and technologies into products that benefit consumers.

-For 20 years, Microsoft Research has been successfully collaborating with the product groups to innovate new ideas and technologies and transfer them into key Microsoft products.
-Today, the work of Microsoft Research touches nearly every product Microsoft ships, whether group members are contributing new core technologies, providing new algorithms, developing and sharing code, consulting with product teams, designing new user interfaces, creating better developer tools, or contributing in a host of other ways.
-From the optimization tools for Microsoft Windows 95 and the Microsoft Office 95 suite of productivity software, to more than 75 new innovations in the 2007 Microsoft Office system, to Clearflow traffic-based routing and xRank in Microsoft Live Search, the success of this partnership continues to grow.
+Moving research advances into products is a top priority for Microsoft Research.
+Early on, the group created a team dedicated solely to bridging the long-range research and near-term product-development functions within Microsoft.
+For more than 20 years, Microsoft Research has been successfully collaborating with the product groups to innovate new ideas and technologies and transfer them into key Microsoft products.
+Today, the work of Microsoft Research touches nearly every product Microsoft ships, from contributing new core technologies, providing new algorithms, developing and sharing code, and consulting with product teams to designing new user interfaces, creating better developer tools, and contributing in a host of other ways.

 "There are many technology transfers that take place behind the scenes at Microsoft that are not apparent to consumers.
 I wish people had more visibility into these collaborations, which take place more often than people might expect, because it makes the product story more interesting."

 — Neel Joshi, researcher, Microsoft Research